Benchmark Harness Adapters

 🦀 Rust Iai

 The Rust Iai Adapter (rust_iai) expects Iai output.
-The instructions, l1_access, l2_access, ram_access, and estimated_cycles Measures are gathered.
-Only these measures (ie value) are available.
-There are no lower_value and upper_value measures.
+The instructions, l1-accesses, l2-accesses, ram-accesses, and estimated-cycles Measures are gathered.
+Only the reported value (ie value) is available is available for these Measures.
+Neither lower_value nor upper_value are collected.
 The Measures for this adapter are not created by default for all projects.
 However, when you use this adapter, these Measures will be automatically created for your Project.

 🦀 Rust Iai-Callgrind

 The Rust Iai Adapter (rust_iai_callgrind) expects Iai-Callgrind output.
-The instructions, l1_access, l2_access, ram_access, total_accesses, and estimated_cycles Measures are gathered.
-Only these measures (ie value) are available.
-There are no lower_value and upper_value measures.
+The instructions, l1-hits, l2-hits, ram-hits, total-read-write, and estimated-cycles Measures are gathered.
+Only the reported value (ie value) is available is available for these Measures.
+Neither lower_value nor upper_value are collected.
 The Measures for this adapter are not created by default for all projects.
 However, when you use this adapter, these Measures will be automatically created for your Project.

 ❯_️ Shell Hyperfine

 The Shell Hyperfine Adapter (shell_hyperfine) expects Hyperfine output in JSON format (ie --export-json results.json).
-This JSON output is saved to a file, so you must use the bencher run CLI --file argument to specify that file path (ie bencher run --file results.json "hyperfine --export-json results.json 'sleep 0.1'").
+This JSON output is saved to a file, so you must use the bencher run CLI --file option to specify that file path.
 The latency Measure (ie nanoseconds (ns)) is gathered.

 There are two options for the Metric: